gnosia93/tera-to-redshift/README.md

 #### Task #3 - Providing Monitoring and Performance Tuning Method. ####

+#### 3-1.
+Performnace Monitoring ####
+The performance data that you can use in the Amazon Redshift console falls into two categories:

+Amazon CloudWatch metrics – Amazon CloudWatch metrics help you monitor physical aspects of your cluster, such as CPU utilization, latency, and throughput.
+Metric data is displayed directly in the Amazon Redshift console.
+You can also view it in the CloudWatch console.
+Alternatively, you can consume it in any other way you work with metrics, such as with the AWS CLI or one of the AWS SDKs.

+Query/Load performance data – Performance data helps you monitor database activity and performance.
+This data is aggregated in the Amazon Redshift console to help you easily correlate what you see in CloudWatch metrics with specific database query and load events.
+You can also create your own custom performance queries and run them directly on the database.
+Query and load performance data is displayed only in the Amazon Redshift console.
+It is not published as CloudWatch metrics.

+#### 3-2.
+Performance Tuning ####
 - Matetiralized View
 - DistKey / SortKey -> Auto
 - 분산키 설계(DistKey Design)